carboxylman/stackdb/doc/hacker-guide.md

-Extending StackDB
+Extending Stackdb
 =================

-Hopefully, you'll have arrived at this section because you want to extend StackDB's platform support.
+Hopefully, you'll have arrived at this section because you want to extend Stackdb's platform support.
 If you hoped to get advice on how to improve its design, unfortunately this won't be much help to you.

 Code Structure